When I was young, my dream was to be an aircraft pilot.

 Beside this weblog, I wrote and host several other website.

 I wrote huongviet.ch back in 2006 for Huong Viet, my Vietnamese youth association.
 It was my first project with Ruby On Rails.
 Huongviet is organizing various activities and events each years including the Têt (Vietnamese new year).
+We've retired the website in 2019.

 I've been lead developer (and then webmaster and sysadmin) of simplebooker.com, a large project also using Ruby On Rails.
 Simplebooker was a company that I created with two friends around 2011.
 It aimed to provide a web platform useful for finding, comparing and booking various event artists like models, dancers or singers.